 The Department of Accounting has no tolerance for acts of scholastic dishonesty.
-The responsibilities of both students and faculty with regard to scholastic dishonesty are described in detail in the department's Policy Statement on Scholastic Dishonesty in the MPA Program (both the integrated five-year MPA and the traditional MPA).
+The responsibilities of both students and faculty with regard to scholastic dishonesty are described in detail in the department's Policy Statement on Scholastic Dishonesty in the MPA Program (which includes the integrated five-year MPA program and the traditional MPA program).
 By teaching this course, I have agreed to observe all of the faculty responsibilities described in that document.
+By enrolling in this class, you have agreed to observe all of the student responsibilities described in that document.
 If the application of that Policy Statement to this class and its assignments is unclear in any way, it is your responsibility to ask me for clarification.